Frequently Asked Questions for Participating Organizations

 Are my donor’s transactions secure?

-Our technology partner, GiveGab, has conducted many giving days for community foundations nationwide and is the recognized technology leader for match fundraising initiatives of this type.
+Our technology partner, Bonterra/GiveGab, has conducted many giving days for community foundations nationwide and is the recognized technology leader for match fundraising initiatives of this type.
 Credit card transactions are secure, backed by a PCI Level 1 secure service provider certification.

 Does approval to participate in ExtraGive mean that the Foundation endorses the participant’s mission and programs?